-Show entries: You can choose how many items you want to view.
+Show entries: At the dropdown choose how many items you want to view per page (10, 25, 60, or ALL).

-Search: You can search for the information that you want to view.
+Search: Enter text to search for the information that you want to view.

 Auto-refresh: Check to refresh the page automatically every 3 seconds.